hayleyworthman/Practice/README.md

 # Practice
-Join me as I practice coding in Python and JavaScript, using coding to tell funny stories that are initiated from my own person truth.
+Join me as I practice coding in Python and JavaScript, using coding to tell funny stories and real life uses.

 Have fun!